What does it mean for history to be ‘creative’? Why might historians take a ‘creative turn’?

 Historians are not much used to thinking in terms of practice-based research.
 And yet many of us are already engaging in different ways of doing and making history, from theatre performances, to music, film, and creative writing.
 Witchcraft makes a particularly rich topic for creative collaboration.
 What makes strange stories real?
 How do historians write truthfully about uncertain phenomena?
 How do writers evoke feelings and beliefs respectfully?

 Applying for this grant felt like a gamble: would other researchers see the value in a creative collaboration of this kind?
-I was surprised, but delighted, that the AHRC decided to fund the project, allowing me to hire the poet Anna Kisby-Compton, and the playwright Poppy Corbett.
+I was surprised but pleased that the AHRC decided to fund the project, allowing me to hire the poet Anna Kisby-Compton, and the playwright Poppy Corbett.